gyrogovernance/science/docs/Findings/Analysis_BH_Aperture.md

 ## Abstract

-We present a systematic investigation of black hole thermodynamics within the Common Governance Model (CGM) framework, which introduces a geometric aperture parameter m_p = 1/(2√(2π)) ≈ 0.19947 derived from first principles.
-This parameter modifies the standard Bekenstein-Hawking relations through three scaling laws: S_CGM = S_BH(1 + m_p), T_CGM = T_H/(1 + m_p), and τ_CGM = τ_std(1 + m_p)^4.
+We present a systematic investigation of black hole thermodynamics within the Common Governance Model (CGM) framework, which introduces a geometric aperture parameter  m_a = 1/(2√(2π)) ≈ 0.19947 derived from first principles.
+This parameter modifies the standard Bekenstein-Hawking relations through three scaling laws: S_CGM = S_BH(1 + m_a), T_CGM = T_H/(1 + m_a), and τ_CGM = τ_std(1 + m_a)^4.
 Our analysis spans 10 orders of magnitude in black hole mass, from Planck-scale to supermassive black holes, incorporating species-resolved emission using recent greybody factors.
 The resulting 19.947% entropy increase and 16.63% temperature decrease align with independent calculations from area quantization and f(R) gravity studies.
 We find that primordial black holes evaporating today have masses reduced to 1.357 × 10^11 kg, while detection prospects for Hawking radiation remain far below current experimental thresholds.
 The framework maintains exact thermodynamic consistency and energy conservation while providing testable predictions for future observations.

 ## 1. Introduction

 The thermodynamics of black holes represents a crucial intersection between general relativity, quantum mechanics, and statistical physics.
 Since the foundational work establishing black hole entropy proportional to horizon area and temperature inversely proportional to mass, numerous approaches have sought corrections arising from quantum gravitational effects.
 These corrections typically manifest as modifications to the Bekenstein-Hawking formulae, with various theoretical frameworks predicting adjustments ranging from logarithmic corrections to multiplicative factors.

 The Common Governance Model (CGM) provides a geometric framework for understanding physical phenomena through recursive self-reference and structural alignment.
 Within this framework, the concept of an aperture emerges naturally from the requirement that observational closure must be incomplete to permit observation itself.
-This aperture, characterized by the parameter m_p = 1/(2√(2π)), represents a fundamental balance: sufficient closure for structural stability (97.93%) with sufficient openness for observation (2.07%).
+This aperture, characterized by the parameter  m_a = 1/(2√(2π)), represents a fundamental balance: sufficient closure for structural stability (97.93%) with sufficient openness for observation (2.07%).

 This study applies CGM principles to black hole thermodynamics, deriving modified relations for entropy, temperature, and evaporation time.
 We implement these modifications computationally across a comprehensive range of black hole masses and compare our results with both standard predictions and recent quantum gravity corrections reported in the literature.